How to File ITR Online in India: Complete Step-by-Step Guide (2025)

 - Enter bank account for refund (IFSC code required)

-- Most data auto-populated from Form 16
+- For ITR-1: Most data auto-populated from Form 16

 - Verify salary breakdown (Basic, HRA, allowances)